 Shateri stared at the little man.
 He was speaking, but his lips never moved.

-“This is the world that you were born to rule, if you perish on earth, our race and the humans will perish.”
+“This is the world that you were born to rule, said Lar.
+If you perish on earth, our race and the humans will perish.”

-The orb floated to the center of the room and started emitting several colors, and the floor came alive with motion.
-Shateri saw her face as a child and watched as they placed her near the village, she thought was her birth home.
+The orb floated to the center of the room and started emitting several colors.
+The floor came alive with motion.
+Shateri saw her face as a child and watched as they placed her near the Dahomey village.
+The village she thought was her birth home.
 It was not!
 She felt dizzy.
 How could this be, and why her?

 “It was you because you are the last best hope to free both of your worlds from war and greed!”